 Making Do with Harder Water

-“We have pretty hard water here in San Diego, and we don’t have a reverse osmosis system to strip the water down and start with the really soft water that many other brewers are using,” says Brooks.
-“But we do have a de-ionizing water unit and all the mash is 100 percent de-ionized water.
-For the sparge water we use a little bit of the DI water and some charcoal-filtered San Diego water, so we do try to cut it down and get that softer water profile, but it’s not perfect.
+“We have pretty hard water here in San Diego, and Coronado doesn’t have a reverse osmosis system to strip the water down and start with the really soft water that many other brewers are using,” says Brooks.
+“But Coronado does have a de-ionizing water unit and all the mash is 100 percent de-ionized water.
+For the sparge water Coronado uses a little bit of the DI water and some charcoal-filtered San Diego water, so they do try to cut it down and get that softer water profile, but it’s not perfect.
 Still, it seems to work.”

-“We don’t target a specific sulfate to chloride ratio; we just use the same water regimen we use for our lagers—cut it down with the de-ionizer—but we don’t shoot for specific numbers.”
+“Coronado doesn’t target a specific sulfate to chloride ratio; they just use the same water regimen they use for their lagers—cut it down with the de-ionizer—but don’t shoot for specific numbers.”

 Like other brewers, Brooks has found Wyeast 1318 to have a shorter effective lifespan than other common brewing yeast.

-“We’ve seen the London ale III strain crap out consistently around the fourth generation.
+“I’ve seen the London ale III strain crap out consistently around the fourth generation.
 It’s great on generations 2 and 3, but by 4 it is a little stressed.
-So when we roll this beer out for packaging, we’re bringing the beer down to 7–7.5 percent ABV from the 7.9 percent ABV we started out with, just to try to get another generation off of it.”
+So when Coronado rolls this beer out for packaging, they’re bringing the beer down to 7–7.5 percent ABV from the 7.9 percent ABV they started out with, just to try to get another generation off of it.”

 That makes it a costly beer from a commercial perspective.
 Homebrewers used to buying pitchables won’t notice, but when buying yeast by the industrial-sized drum, it’s a challenge to get so few generations from it—something reflected in the pricing for many breweries’ New England–style IPAs.
 On top of that, their inability to sell a smaller beer brewed with the same yeast means they can’t step up the yeast through different beers.

-“It would be great it we could brew a bitter or ESB to start the yeast, then move it over, but that style of English beer doesn’t sell for us, so we just buy a crapload of yeast and start that way,” says Brooks.
+“It would be great if Coronado could brew a bitter or ESB to start the yeast, then move it over, but that style of English beer doesn’t sell for them, so they just buy a crapload of yeast and start that way,” says Brooks.

 The Process of Unlearning